El Alamein Fountain: Competition for the El Alamein Memorial Fountain

 Woodward & Taranto won the main prize of in 1959 in the City Council fountains competition.
 The competition had been organised by the Sydney Fountains Committee, which was established in September 1958.
-Its aim was to put fountains in public places in Sydney to enhance their natural beauty and to commemorate families, individuals and organisations.
-A Designs Committee was responsible for the design competitions for fountains in a number of selected sites, such as the Fitzroy Gardens in Kings Cross, Moore Park, Customs House Square, and Macquarie Place.
+Its aim was to install fountains in public places in Sydney to enhance their natural beauty and to commemorate families, individuals and organisations.
+A Designs Committee was responsible for design competitions for fountains in a number of selected sites, such as the Fitzroy Gardens in Kings Cross, Moore Park, Customs House Square, and Macquarie Place.
 The competition for the Fitzroy Gardens fountain was assessed by a panel of architects (Max Collard, President of the RAIA (NSW Chapter), and Professor Leslie Wilkinson), sculptors (Douglas Annand), and the City Council.

 The Committee's design brief for the fountain was: "The fountain shall cost not more than complete.
 Whilst the fountain is not to be a war memorial in the generally accepted sense, it is nevertheless contemplated that Fitzroy Gardens will become a local assembly point on Anzac Day and the fountain will be known as a war memorial fountain."
 This association between the park and a war memorial began in October 1957 when the Kings Cross Sub-Branch of the Returned Sailors, Soldiers and Airmen's Imperial League of Australia approached the Council about the possibility of changing the name of the park to El Alamein Park.
 In December 1958 the Council resolved to hold a public competition for designs for a fountain to be provided in Fitzroy Gardens that may also serve as a memorial.

 The Australasian Post explained further: 'The plan for the fountain was suggested by the King's Cross RSL, when they asked that a place be set aside for memorial services "because older servicemen are finding it very difficult to get to and from the Memorial gates opposite the wharves in Woolloomooloo".